yhlong0/IntellectCapital/Notes/2023/designPattern.md

 # Head First Design Pattern

+1. OOP Basics: inheritance, encapsulation(use private vars to store data, provide public methods), polymorphism, and abstraction(hide complex implementation details), ask chatGPT for examples
+2. OO Principles:
+    - Encapsulate what varies
+    - Favor Composition over Inheritance
+    - Program to interfaces, not implementation
+3. OO Patterns: Strategy Pattern,
-1. Strategy Pattern: Defining an interface, abstract class (Strategy) that represents a family of behaviors or methods(Algorithms).
+4. Strategy Pattern: Defining an interface, abstract class (Strategy) that represents a family of behaviors or methods(Algorithms).
 Concrete implementations of this interface represent specific behaviors, functions, or methods.
 By programming to the interface rather than to a specific implementation, you can switch out one behavior for another at runtime without changing the calling code.
 ```java
 // Define the Strategy(interface)
 public interface PaymentStrategy {